FlorianRupp/django-webhook-consume/README.md

 * ```SECRET_KEY_NAME```: name of secret key.
 This key must be available through environment.
 * ```GITHUB_SECURE_HEADER```: Name of the Github secure header.
 * ```SCRIPT```: Path to script with parameters to be executed when hook is triggered.

+## Security
+The payload from github is hashed added a secret key, also named salt.
+This application computes this hash and compares it with the one computed by github.
+Only if both hashes match, the execution is forwarded.
+For security reasons the value of this secret key should be configured through environment and _not_ hardcoded.
+Therefore we only configure the name of the environment variable ```SEDRET_KEY_NAME```.